ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 3. Set the API project as your Startup project in Visual Studio
 4. The swagger UI page should be loaded at: https://localhost:5001/swagger/index.html
 5. Running the API project will automatically ensure Cosmos DB containers are created and also seed application data.
 See Startup.cs and DatabaseConfig.cs in API project for details.
+6. Running the API project will automatically ensure ASP.NET Core Identity database is created and also seed application user data.
+See Startup.cs and DatabaseConfig.cs in API project for details.

 # Getting Started - Client Application
 Because the client web application is built using React and TypeScript, you need a couple of things below installed on your machine.